Contrast-Security-OSS/nginx-contrast-connector/README.md

 ### How do I test? ###

 After you're set up you should have a Speedracer instance running on the vagrant box.
-The `contrast_security.yaml` should be setup to communicate out to Teamserver instance (for my vagrant, `url: http://10.0.2.2:19980/Contrast` seemed to work.)
+The `contrast_security.yaml` should be setup to communicate out to Teamserver instance (for my vagrant, `url: http://10.0.2.2:19980/Contrast` seemed to work).
+To get Teamserver to recognize ModSecurity as a rule, use the `local-modsecurity-rule` branch in Teamserver.

 Next, NGINX won't forward POST and PUT request to static resources so you need to have a "real" server to proxy to.
 I've setup a simple sinatra app to receive requests.
 Run `rake sinatra:start` to fire that up.